JakubGluszek/augur/README.md

 <!-- About the Project -->
 ## :star2: About the Project

+A platform for users to place predictions about the future.

 This is my first project using the T3 stack.
 I found it to be very intuitive and the experience was fun.
 I'm gonna dive into the docs to learn more about this stack.

 <!-- Screenshots -->